finnjohnsen/jme-dyn4j/README.md

 ```

 ##Current state.
 Got solid item working (floor) and a couple of squares and circles bouncing on it.

-Run BasicTest.groovy in src/test/groovy
+Check BasicTest.groovy in src/test/groovy :

 ![screenshot](etc/jme-dyn4j.gif)